 In most cases, face peels will use some combination of exfoliating acids to break down the bonds between skin cells, loosen dead skin, and repair skin texture.
 For the most part, peels will include one or more of the following:

 - Alpha hydroxy acid (AHA): This group of water-soluble acids doesn’t penetrate deep into the skin.
-Instead, they work at the surface to refine texture and tone and to moisturize.
+Instead, they work at the surface to refine texture and tone and moisturize.
 Acids in this group include glycolic, lactic, malic, and mandelic.

 - Beta hydroxy acid (BHA): More commonly known as salicylic acid, BHA is oil-soluble and penetrates deeper into the skin, which makes it a popular ingredient in acne treatments.
 It helps clear out pores, reduce oil, and even has anti-inflammatory properties.